A look at the cutting-edge technology inside reverse vending machines and TOMRA’s culture of engineering innovation

 Mickaël Fontaine, Head of Technology in TOMRA Collection

-This minimalist façade is deceptive – because behind that ‘hole in the wall’ where you insert your containers lies a highly sophisticated system inside the reverse vending machine, packed with cutting-edge technology.
+This minimalist façade is deceptive – because behind where you insert your containers lies a highly sophisticated system inside the reverse vending machine, packed with cutting-edge technology.

 Mickaël Fontaine continues, “Even the smallest machines have an array of intelligent and pioneering tools.
 The larger machines have all this and more, from high-speed recognition hardware and advanced embedded software, to vast backroom systems for collecting and sorting multiple material types at high volume.”